Kiss (Kiss album): Composition

-This was the first song composed for Kiss by Frehley.
-Insecure in his singing ability, Frehley turned over the vocals for the album to Simmons.
+The first song Frehley composed for the band, he was insecure in his singing ability, so he turned over the vocals to Simmons.
 "Cold Gin" was a concert staple throughout the 1970s.
-During the Alive/Worldwide Tour, Frehley assisted on lead vocals.

-The song refers to the stimulating effect that cold gin supposedly has on the male sex drive.
-The song credits cold gin as the only thing that keeps the couple together in a troubled relationship.
+Frehley assisted on lead vocals during the Alive/Worldwide Tour.
+The song refers to the stimulating effect that cold gin supposedly has on the male sex drive, crediting the drink as the only thing keeping a couple together in a troubled relationship.